zee-editor/zee/README.md

 cargo run -- zee/src/main.rs
 ```

-The editor also depends on tree sitter parsers, one for each supported language.
+The editor also depends on tree sitter parsers, one for each supported language,
-For now, those are configured statically using the `zee/modes.ron` file.
-Each
+see [configuration](#configuration).
+Each tree sitter parser is compiled to a
-tree sitter parser is compiled to a shared object which is linked dynamically.
+shared object which is linked dynamically.

 Running `cargo build` downloads and builds this parsers just to ensure
 everything works correctly.
 You can skip this step by setting